romaissalmh/patient-management-app/README.md

 Notification Module: Appointment’s notification for doctor when an an appointment is created.

-#Tech Stack
+# Tech Stack

 Kotlin,Gradle, MongoDB, Node.js

 #

-# Please star :start the project if you like it.
+# Please star :star the project if you like it.